DeepBlueRobotics/training/docs/section-7/sensors.md

 # Common Sensors

 There are four types of sensors that are used commonly in FRC competitions: encoders, gyroscopes, accelerometers, and distance sensors.
+This page tries to give a good overview, however, if you want to learn more, check out WPILib's documentation about [sensors for software](https://docs.wpilib.org/en/latest/docs/software/sensors/index.html) and [sensors for hardware](https://docs.wpilib.org/en/latest/docs/hardware/sensors/index.html).

 ## Encoders
 Encoders (more specifically rotary encoders) are a class of sensors which measure the angular position of a motor.
 They are often used in measuring the distance travelled by components of the robot or for determining speed.
 There are two types of encoders we will be focusing on: quadrature encoders and analog encoders.